Galaxy S10: Samsung’s 2019 Flagship Might Have An Unexpected Victim

 The Galaxy Note 9 seems destined to follow the Galaxy S9 and S9+, being an excellent yet strangely underwhelming device.
-While the Note 9 is receiving lukewarm reviews from major tech sites, however, speculations are high that Samsung might be saving most of its biggest upgrades for the Galaxy S10, its upcoming flagship device for 2019.
+While the Note 9 is receiving lukewarm reviews from major tech sites, speculations are high that Samsung might be saving most of its biggest upgrades for the Galaxy S10, its upcoming flagship device for 2019.

 The Samsung Galaxy S10 would, if rumors are correct, be the first of the South Korean tech giant’s new breed of flagship smartphones, in the way that it would reportedly feature elements that are traditionally characteristic of the Galaxy Note series.
 Among these is an S-Pen, an accessory that is so far exclusive to the flagship phablet line, according to a CNET report.